 Finally, the following control variables are considered in the analysis.
-To take sectorial specificities into account, the model is extended with High tech and Knowledge intensive, two binary variables that, according to the classification adopted by Eurostat and OECD, identify respectively firms from high-technology as well as medium-high-technology industries, and knowledge-intensive services.
+To take sectorial specificities into account, the model is extended with High tech and Knowledge intensive, two binary variables that, according to the classification adopted by Eurostat and OECD, identify firms from high- and medium-technology industries and knowledge-intensive services, respectively.
 To control for firms ability to compete on the foreign market the dummy variable Export is built.
-The variable equals to 1 for firms exporting their goods and services and to 0 for other firms.
-Due to the strong competition that characterizes the international market, exporting firms have been found to innovate more and to rely more on universities than other firms (Altomonte et al., 2013; Bratti and Felice, 2011).
-The last control refers to the protection of intellectual and property rights at aggregate country-level (Protection).
+The variable equals 1 for firms exporting their goods and services and 0 for other firms.
+Due to the strong competition that characterizes the international market, exporting firms have been found to innovate more and to rely more on universities than other firms (Altomonte et al. 2013; Bratti and Felice 2011).
+In order to check the robustness of supply-side factors for the potential confounding effect of other institutional aspects, we also introduce in the model the variable Education that measures the government expenditures on education as a share of GDP (the source of the data is Eurostat).
+The last control measures the protection of intellectual and property rights at the aggregate country-level (Protection).
 Unfortunately, CIS 2008 does not provide information on this important aspect for knowledge transfer.
 Thereby, we rely on the indicator provided by Economic Freedom of the World.
-Such indicator is computed at country level as the average of firms' perception on the effectiveness of their national legal system in protecting intellectual and property rights.
+It is computed at country level, as the average of firms' perceptions of the effectiveness of their national legal system in protecting intellectual and property rights (Table 2).